Mukul-V/pedar/README.md

     When calling a category (input or function), the input parameters are sent to the variable containing the category, so you can call them from the variable.

+    this refer to category;
+    The variable 'pedar' contains a category.
 */

 pedar = {